 Overdose deaths grew 33 percent nationally in first 8 months of 2020

-According to data provided by the National Vital Statistics System, between October 2019- October 2020, the United States experienced 88,990 overdose deaths.
-This is about 28 percent more than the deaths experienced between October 2018 to October 2019.
+Overdose deaths were up 27 percent in 2020 from 2019.
+This is unfortunate, fueled by COVID-19 restrictions, has also been seen nationally.
+According to the National Vital Statistics System, between October 2019 and October 2020, the U.S. experienced 88,990 overdose deaths.
+This is 28 percent higher than the number of deaths experienced between October 2018 and October 2019.

-In an analysis of preliminary data, researchers at the Commonwealth Fund had the following to say about overdose deaths in the United States, between August 2019 to August 2020.
+In an analysis of preliminary data, researchers at the Commonwealth Fund had the following to say about the trend in overdose deaths in 2020.

 Our estimates show that total overdose deaths spiked to record levels in March 2020 after the pandemic hit.
 Monthly deaths grew by about 50 percent between February and May to more than 9,000; they were likely still around 8,000 in August.
 Prior to 2020, U.S. monthly overdose deaths had never risen above 6,300.